LiberTEM/LiberTEM/docs/source/gsoc.rst

 a number of smaller features and getting a good cross-sectional experience of LiberTEM can work as well.

+0. Beginner: Implement rotation in GUI and back-end for center of mass analysis :issue:`31` Currently, the implementation assumes that the detector edges are parallel to the sample X and Y coordinate directions.
+This is mostly, but not always the case.
+In this project you implement an additional parameter for rotation both in the back-end and GUI.
+That includes a discussion with users of the center of mask analysis on how to determine and verify this parameter and what the interface should be like.

+    *Skills:* Communication, Python, NumPy and TypeScript programming, simple web GUI development.

+    *Domain knowledge:* simple linear algebra, basic optics.

+    *Primary contact:* Dieter (@uellue)

 1. Intermediate: Implement an analysis workflow for `RDF mapping <https://publikationen.bibliothek.kit.edu/1000056485/5249497>`_.
     This can give you experience with the product development, design and application side of software engineering, and applied data science.
 A major